percona/k8spg-docs/docs/custom-extensions.md

 ## Enabling or disabling built-in extensions

-Percona Distribution for PostgreSQL [built-in extensions :octicons-link-external-16:](https://docs.percona.com/postgresql/16/) can be easily enabled or disabled in the `extensions.builtin` subsection of the `deploy/cr.yaml` configuration file as follows:
+Built-in extensions can be easily enabled or disabled in the `extensions.builtin` subsection of the `deploy/cr.yaml` configuration file as follows:

 ```yaml
 extensions: